nats-io/nats.java/README.md

 The API is [simple to use](#listening-for-incoming-messages) and highly [performant](#Benchmarking).

 Version 2+ uses a simplified versioning scheme.
 Any issues will be fixed in the incremental version number.
 As a major release, the major version has been updated to 2 to allow clients to limit there use of this new API.
-With the addition of drain() we updated to 2.1, nkey support moved us to 2.2.
+With the addition of drain() we updated to 2.1, NKey support moved us to 2.2.

 Previous versions are still available in the repo.